 Once we are in a position to proceed further, we will ask you to sign the contract.
-We will then be able to proceed to exchange of contracts.
+We will then be able to proceed to the exchange of contracts.

 Between Exchange of Contracts and Completion

-There will generally be a gap of approximately two weeks between exchange of contracts and the completion date (the date when you must move out of the property).
+There will generally be a gap of approximately two weeks between the exchange of contracts and the completion date (the date when you must move out of the property).
 The buyer’s solicitor will prepare a draft transfer deed and send it to us.
 You will need to sign this once it has been checked.
 During this time between exchange and completion, we will also obtain a final mortgage statement from your lender, and the final account from your estate agent.
-This will enable us to prepare the final account for our conveyancing services and send you a statement.
+This will enable us to prepare the final account for our residential conveyancing services and send you a statement.

 The completion date is the date when you must move out of the property.
-It will be agreed between you and the buyer through your solicitors.
+It will be agreed upon between you and the buyer through your solicitors.
 To avoid upset and disappointment, it is very important that you do not make any premature arrangements regarding the completion date as the legal paperwork may not be ready in time.
-Things like booking removal vans should be left until after exchange of contracts – this is the only time we can reasonably say that the paperwork will be in place on a given date.
+Things like booking removal vans should be left until after the exchange of contracts – this is the only time we can reasonably say that the paperwork will be in place on a given date.